Science 8

 - Solids are generally denser than liquids, which are generally denser than gases.

-- The particle model of matter can tell us that the higher the density of something is, the smaller the space it takes up. (water compared to vapor)
+- The particle model of matter can tell us that the higher the density of something is, the

-- Density can be calculated by looking at the mass-to-volume ratio of things (D = M/V). (the higher the mass or lower the volume, the higher the density)
+- Density can be calculated by looking at the mass-to-volume ratio of things (D = M/V). (the

-- A hydrometer measures liquid density by extending in different ways depending on how dense the liquid is.
+- A hydrometer measures liquid density by extending in different ways depending on how dense the

-- Buoyancy is the tendency for materials to rise or float in a fluid, while buoyant force is the upward force exerted on objects submerged in fluids.
+- Buoyancy is the tendency for materials to rise or float in a fluid, while buoyant force is the

 - An object is floating when it’s neither sinking nor floating and is in the same position.